SouthernMethodistUniversity/hpc_docs/docs/policies/policies.md

   often stochastic in nature and may not behave as expected.
 It is possible that an AI tool may take unexpected actions that adversely impact research (for example, AI tools may corrupt or permanently delete data even if explicitly instructed not to.)
-- Only share data with AI tools that you are allowed to share.
-Even if you are allowed to share data, we recommend exercising caution, especially if the data is sent to a third party service (these services may use your research to train their models or for other purposes.)
+- Only share data with AI tools that you are legally and ethically permitted to share.
+Note: Sending unpublished research to public AI models may compromise your Intellectual Property or violate grant requirements.

 We highly recommend reviewing SMU's [Generative AI Guidance](https://www.smu.edu/oit/ai).

+Need Assistance?
+For questions regarding data compliance, storage limits, or job submission, please Contact the HPC Team.